Updates

 By blending great items and a fun atmosphere, your silent auction should be a success and bring in those much needed funds.

-How to Hold a Your Auction: Overcoming Challenges
+How to Conduct a Silent Auction: Overcoming Challenges

 Running a silent auction can feel like juggling flaming torches while riding a unicycle.
 You’re trying to raise money for a great and important cause, yet sometimes you’re left with empty bid sheets or grumpy attendees that quickly put a damper on your event.
 But if you prepare correctly and can pivot when things get stale, you’ll have a much better chance of keeping the night’s festivities going with happy attendees and a larger bank account.